2022 Cannes Film Festival

 The 75th annual Cannes Film Festival is a film festival that took place from 17 to 28 May 2022.
 French actor Vincent Lindon served as jury president for the main competition.
 French actress Virginie Efira hosted the opening and closing ceremonies.

 Swedish filmmaker Ruben Östlund won the Palme d'Or, the festival's top prize, for a second time with the comedy-drama film Triangle of Sadness.
 The Honorary Palme d'Or was awarded to American actors Forest Whitaker and Tom Cruise, the latter on short notice during the international premiere of Top Gun: Maverick.

 The official poster for the festival was designed as a homage to The Truman Show (1998), the film was also selected for the Cinéma de la Plage section.

 The festival opened with Final Cut by Michel Hazanavicius.
-The edition also marked the festival's return to its full spectator capacity after the disruption in its previous two year's editions due to COVID-19 restrictions in France.
+The edition also marked the festival's return to its full spectator capacity after the disruption in its previous two years' editions due to COVID-19 restrictions in France.